 Just.
 Push.
 Forward.

-Otherwise, I just read.
+Otherwise, I just eat a delicious meal, drink something refreshing (like a lemonade or fruit shake), or play some video games.
 At one point or another, I get back my fuel to write.

 17. Authors who inspire you as a writer?